Home » Key takeaways from the latest profit warnings report

 Key takeaways from the latest profit warnings report

 EY-Parthenon publishes its profit warnings report on a quarterly basis(1).
-The report outlines the profit warnings issued by companies from different sectors and provides an analysis of the factors driving the warnings issued.
+The report outlines the profit warnings issued by FTSE companies across different sectors and provides analysis on the driving factors behind them.

 Profit warnings are statements issued to the stock exchange by listed companies to declare that their full-year profits will be materially below management or market expectations.